mmmmmx1/dlink/DIR-806/3/readme.md

 `target remote 127.0.0.1:12345`

-Set the REMOTE_PORT parameter as REMOTE_PORT="1;ls", The results are shown in the figure below:
+Set the SERVER_ID parameter as SERVER_ID="1;ls", The results are shown in the figure below:
 ![image-1](../img/3.jpg)

 No filtering is done, and then the lxmldbc_system function is passed in to execute causing the command execute